helene-todd/PCBS_CellularAutomata/README.md

 3. Live cells with 4 or more live neighbours are sad and die from overcrowding.
 4. Empty cells with exactly 3 live neighbours give rise to a newborn cell.

 In this program, the default rules are Conway's rules.
-We can however define a new set of rules and observe how differently the automata behaves.
+We can however define a new set of rules and observe how differently the automaton behaves.

 Each cell is represented by a coloured square with a facial expression.
 <ul style="list-style-type:circle" >